Driving Safety Tips for Handling Potholes

 During my commute to work, I inevitably drive over more than 10 potholes each way.
 While a few of them are small, most of them are quite large and create for a very bumpy and uncomfortable ride to work.

 Many potholes are caused when relentless freezing and thawing of water under the pavement weakens the road and causes large cracks, which, when combined with the weight of vehicles driving over, eventually turn into potholes.
 Because of the role freezing can play in pothole formation, severe winter weather can often lead to lots of potholes.
 But, as reported by The Mercury News, strong, long-lasting rain storms can also contribute to the number and severity of potholes and even sinkholes.

-If you live in a city with lots of potholes, here are a few safety tips from Weather.com:
+If you live in a city with lots of potholes, here are a few safety tips from the Michigan Department of Transportation: